 What is Rising Damp?

-Ground water used to have soluble salts, including chlorides, nitrates, and sulphates.
+Groundwater used to have soluble salts, including chlorides, nitrates, and sulphates.
 When rising damp issue occurs, these salts pass with the water up the wall and are left behind when the water evaporates.
-Over many years of active rising damp, large quantities accumulate within the masonry and decorative surface, and become concentrated in a general ‘salt band’ toward the maximum height of rise.
-Both chlorides and nitrates are generally hygroscopic, which means they can absorb moisture from the surrounding environment.
+Over many years of active rising damp, large quantities accumulate within the masonry and decorative surface and become concentrated in a general ‘salt band’ toward the maximum height of rising.
+Both chlorides and nitrates are hygroscopic, which means they can absorb moisture from the surrounding environment.

 The Best Way to Deal with Rising Damp

 Damp treatment largely depends on the type of damp that is affecting your home.
 You may find more than one kind of damp which can make the solution more complicated.
 In any case, you will need to consult a specialist damp company to examine the issue, and treat accordingly.

 Following are some ways through which you can control the rising damp issue efficiently;

 Better ventilation can resolve the condensation problem.
 If you do not have a bathroom or kitchen fan, install one immediately as these two places are responsible for most moisture in a home.
 Dehumidifiers can also help.

 Cold spots on wall increase condensation, therefore, making sure you have better insulation.
 By having a cavity wall, insulation or specialist insulation materials fixed to the outside of your home can prevent rising damp.